Tick Icon Gain Valuable Insights

 Do I need a Phase 2 Site Investigation?

-What happens if my Phase 1 Desk Study suggests additional investigation is required?
+What happens if my Phase 1 Desk Study suggests additional investigation?

 If your Phase 1 Desk Study indicates the need for further assessment, a Phase 2 Site Investigation will be recommended.
 We always advise submitting the completed Phase 1 report to the local planning authority for their review before beginning the Phase 2 investigation.
 This step helps define the scope of testing required, ensuring that only necessary investigations are conducted.